harryhanYuhao/guide_for_self_studying_programming/composition/design/structure.md

     - Assembly
     - Binary files are not scary
 - Graphics and game development
+- Network And Communication
 - Web and SAAS development
-- Network And Communication
 - Operating System
 - Computer Security
 - Theoretical Computer Science
+- Pointers for Further study
 - Postscript